-To be able to register, you need to have a DMDOC: Nuxeo Connect account.
+To be able to register, you need to have a Nuxeo Connect account.

-Registration can be done online or offline.
-If your server cannot connect to the internet, follow the DMDOC:offline registration steps.
-Otherwise, follow the DMDOC:online registration steps.
+Registration can be done during the installation steps, using the configuration wizard or at anytime later, through the Admin Center.
+Registration doesn't require an Internet access.
+If your server cannot connect to the internet, follow the offline registration steps.
+Otherwise, follow the online registration steps.

-For development instances on which you may need to remove your data, you may need to DMDOC:re-register your instance.
-In that case, use offline registration form.
+For development instances on which you may need to remove your data, you may need to re-register your instance.
+In that case, use the offline registration form.

-Create your Nuxeo Connect account
+Creating your Nuxeo Connect account

 If you already have an account on Nuxeo Connect, either because you are a Nuxeo customer, or because you created a trial, you can continue to the next step.
-If not, follow those steps to get credentials to Nuxeo Connect portal.
+If not, follow those steps to get credentials to the Nuxeo Connect portal.